eluv-io/elv-client-js/docs/abr/index.md

 Click on **Content** in the left sidebar to get to your list of libraries.

-Click on the one labeled "*COMPANY_NAME* - Titles", then click on the **Library Info** tab to find the Library ID.
+Click on the one labeled "*TENANT_NAME* - Titles", then click on the **Library Info** tab to find the Library ID.
 When you run commands to create Mezzanines, you will need to supply this ID, e.g.:

 `--library ilib...` *(your 'Titles' library ID - library IDs start with "ilib")*